bxservice/idempiere-rest-docs/docs/api-guides/batch.md

 The `transaction` parameter determines whether all batch requests should be processed within a single database transaction.
 The default is `true`

 If transaction is `true`, the method will roll back all changes if any request in the batch fails, ensuring atomicity.
+All requests are executed in single transaction.
+Processing of request stop when it hit the first error.

 If transaction is `false`, each request is processed in its own transaction, so failures in one request do not affect others.
+All request will be processed even when some has error.
+Caller needs to check the status code of each response item to find out whether the execution of a particular request is success or fail.

 **Example:** `POST /api/v1/batch?transaction=false`